belugaprotocol/beluga-protocol-old/README.md

+# NOTICE
+These contracts are now deprecated.
+We are sunsetting the current contracts in favor of several improvments.
+We have moved our new repository [here](https://github.com/belugaprotocol/beluga-protocol)

-# Belugaswap Contracts
+# Beluga Protocol Contracts
-This repository contains all of Belugaswap's smart contracts
+This repository contains all of Belugaprotocol's smart contracts

 ## Deployed Contracts
 - BelugaToken: https://bscscan.com/address/0x181de8c57c4f25eba9fd27757bbd11cc66a55d31#code